RuedigerMoeller/fast-cast/README.md

 * use busy spin for sender thread (that's your app)
 * pin threads to cores
 * always set 'flush' flag to true when calling offer
+* push topic pps setting to the maximum possible on your platform (differs a lot depending on OS/network hardware). range is 10k to ~50k or higher.
+* use small packet sizes on the nic used for low lat mutlicast.
+Large MTU's are bad latency wise, they only help in throughput. (e.g. localhost pseudo nic often defaults to 16-64k)

 Note that the biggest challenge is to get your OS configured for low latency.
-E.g. stock CentOS 7 has like 400 micros RTT even on local host, stock ubuntu 14.04 like 20 microseconds.
+E.g. stock CentOS 7 has like 400 micros RTT even on local host (64k mtu!), stock ubuntu 14.04 like 20 microseconds.
 A well configured machine can have like 10-11 micros RTT latency on localhost, high end network hardware can have even better RTT times in case.